toursprung/iOS-Screenshot-Automator/README.md

 If you want to set the carrier name manually, take a look at the "changeCarrierName" file

-Use tuneup_js to start your scripts and define tests.
+You can use tuneup_js to start your scripts and define tests.
+It's a really great library that helps you develop unit tests faster.
 You can also use these scripts to do unit testing.

+To fetch the tuneup_js submodule, use the following git command.
+      git submodule update --init

 Example of TestScript.js